 3.5.
 Contents of faith

-to improve the world people make use of documents, like transmitted stories, manifests or programs, in which they express their belief in the future.
+their endeavour to improve the world people make use of documents, like transmitted stories, manifests or programs, in which they express their belief in the future.
 Often this is a myth.

-(from muthos, spoken word) has originally the meaning of a faith story, often concerned with the past, the emergence of mankind, of the tribe or village.
+word myth (from muthos, spoken word) has originally the meaning of a faith story, often concerned with the past, the emergence of mankind, of the tribe or village.
 Sometimes a myth also contains an expectation regarding the future.

 In this case one sometimes speaks of a utopian scheme.
 A myth marks the transition from prehistory to history.
 Usually, a myth cannot be proved and therefore received the negative image of an unreliable story.
 Someone accepting its truth does so because believing